 If you’re not a fan of DIY investing, a robo-advisor makes investing a cinch, especially since your money is automatically rebalanced.
 Many robo advisors offer SRIs, ESGs, and Impact Investing – including our top choice Wealthsimple.
 Their SRI (Socially Responsible Investing) portfolios give you exposure to a handful of ETFs that deal with renewable energy.
 For instance, their SRI portfolio has iShares MSCI ACWI Low Carbon Target ETF (CRBN) which tracks global stocks with a lower carbon exposure than the broader market, as well as Invesco Cleantech Portfolio (PZD) which tracks companies in the cleantech industry (including clean energy) with higher performance potential.

-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: Get a $25 cash bonus when you open and fund your first Wealthsimple Invest account (min. $500 initial deposit).

 Renewable Energy Investing Options